ropenscilabs/statistical-software/README.md

 ### 2.4d Summary

-The following table summarises these three brief classes of statistical software, and the potential problems they encapsulate.
+The following table summarises these three brief classes of statistical software, and the potential problems they encapsulate, where “No” is to be interpreted to imply “Not necessarily”, and “Yes” merely some sufficient degree of surety.

 | Algorithm  | Reproducible? | Unbiased? | Meaningful? |
 | ---------- | ------------- | --------- | ----------- |